ashmanq/codeclan_pda_static_and_dynamic_testing/testing_task_1.md

   else
     return card2
   end
+  #if statement should be indented more than def.
 end
 end # This should sit at the end of the code as the end of the class.